morphatic/isat-portfolio/teaching/evaluations.md

 # Evaluations by Students

+I **_value feedback from students greatly_**, and identifying useful and effective mechanisms for student evaluations has long been a [cornerstone of my research](/teaching/courseware.md) and my service to ISAT (most recently, as an 10-year member of the Assessment Committee which I now chair, and member of the ISAT Student Evaluation of Teaching (SET) Task Force).
+As a consequence, I have relied upon mechanisms other than the standard ISAT end-of-course evaluations to continuously improve my teaching practice, and so **this section will present markedly different information that you will see from other members of the ISAT faculty**.

+Even though the SET Task Force has only started to present its findings to the faculty this academic year, I have been engaged in the preliminary work for this committee for several years.
 I am [extremely knowledgeable and sought out for my expertise](/service/course_evals.md) with respect to course evaluation.
-I have long been a loud critic of the course evaluation instrument that has been used in ISAT for such a long time.
-I value student feedback greatly which is why for most semesters since 2011:
+Because I have long been a loud critic of the course evaluation instrument that has been used in ISAT for such a long time, I have also been working diligently to investigate alternatives since Fall 2011.

+* Between Fall 2011 and Spring 2016, I have:
-* I have had a one-on-one exit interview with **_every_** student in **_every_** section I taught that semester (sometimes that meant scheduling over 80 interviews during exam week!)
+    * held a one-on-one exit interview with **_every_** student in **_every_** section I taught that semester (sometimes that meant scheduling over 80 interviews during exam week!)
-* I had each student write a 3-5 page "exit essay" or narrative which asked them to think critically about their learning experience
+    * Had each student write a 3-5 page "exit essay" or narrative which asked them to think critically about their learning experience

-Here are both tabular and graphical representations of the number of end-of-semester interviews/narratives I have conducted/read, which overall total over 700:
+    * Used the narratives to extract key features about the ISAT student learning experience, which has directly contributed to the work of the SET Task Force
+* In Fall 2016 and Spring 2017, I adopted a points-accumulation approach to provide a recent contrast with the CYOG method I have been working on for years, and the written narratives and exit interviews were briefly disbanded.
+* Although the analysis below focuses on qualitative data from the 704 narratives I received and exit interviews I have conducted since Fall 2011, my standard ISAT end-of-course evaluations are available for your perusal if you would like supplemental information.

 | Semester | # of Evaluation Narratives Reviewed |
 |:--------:|:-----------------------------------:|